primadi/lokstra/docs/00-introduction/examples/04-multi-deployment/README.md

 2. Server startup (RunServer):
    ├─ Get router definitions for current server
    ├─ Call BuildRouterFromDefinition for each:
-   │  ├─ Instantiate remote factory (UserServiceRemoteFactory)
-   │  ├─ Read metadata from RemoteServiceMetaAdapter
+   │  ├─ Get service from registry (local or remote auto-resolved) │  ├─ Read metadata from RegisterServiceType options │  ├─ Merge YAML overrides if any
    │  ├─ Call autogen.NewFromService(svc, rule, override)
    │  │  ├─ Scan service methods via reflection
    │  │  ├─ Map methods to routes using convention